Annabella of Scotland: First marriage

 On 14 December 1444 was signed the marriage contract between Annabella and Louis, Count of Geneva, son of Louis, Duke of Savoy at Stirling Castle.
-Both bride and groom were about 8-years-old.
+Both bride and groom were about 8 years old.
 The following year, Annabella went to Savoy to be educated there.

 The cortege of the princess, accompanied by the ambassadors of her father-in-law, arrived in Savoy in September 1445, after an eventful journey of 86 days.
-Many expenses were incurred for her reception, despite the fact that she was neither the heiress to the Kingdom of Scotland, nor the future Duchess of Savoy.
+Many expenses were incurred for her reception, even though she was neither the heiress to the Kingdom of Scotland nor the future Duchess of Savoy.

 However, the official wedding was never celebrated.
 King Charles VII of France, wasn't in favor of this alliance and sent several embassies to prevent it.
 The marriage contract was thus broken during negotiations at Gannat in 1458, in the presence of the French King and the representatives of the Duke of Savoy and the King of Scotland.
 The Duke had to pay 25,000 écus in damages to the Scottish royal family.

 Second marriage

 Annabella returned to Scotland and married Lord George Gordon, son and heir of the 1st Earl of Huntly before 10 March 1460.
 After the death of her father-in-law on 15 July 1470, her husband became in the 2nd Earl, and Annabella the Countess of Huntly.
-However, shortly after the 2nd Earl instituted proceedings to have his marriage with Annabella annulled on the grounds that she was related in the third and fourth degrees of consanguinity with his first wife, Elizabeth Dunbar, 8th Countess of Murray; the marriage was finally dissolved by sentence pronounced on 24 July 1471.
+However, shortly after the 2nd Earl instituted proceedings to have his marriage with Annabella annulled because she was related in the third and fourth degrees of consanguinity with his first wife, Elizabeth Dunbar, 8th Countess of Murray; the marriage was finally dissolved by the sentence pronounced on 24 July 1471.

 Issue

-Annabella had children with her second husband the 2nd Earl of Huntly; two children are definitely attributed to her:
+Annabella had children with her second husband the 2nd Earl of Huntly; two children are attributed to her: